FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

         - The flow is shared with a street element without a gutter based on the average depth between the two contiguous elements.
         - The flow is shared with a contiguous floodplain element that is not a street and is not a curb flow direction based on the average flow depth between the two contiguous elements.
-        - If the flow direction is the curb direction or one of the two diagonal directions associated with the curb direction, the flow is first ex- changed to the sidewalk area within the gutter element when the flow depth exceeds the curb height.
+        - If the flow direction is the curb direction or one of the two diagonal directions associated with the curb direction, the flow is first exchanged to the sidewalk area within the gutter element when the flow depth exceeds the curb height.
           This exchange occurs in either direction from the street to the sidewalk or from the sidewalk to the street.
           After the internal flow exchange within the gutter element is complete the overland flow between the sidewalk area and the contiguous floodplain